 One of the most common problems encountered when raising and keeping poultry is mites.
 They can be introduced by wild birds or visiting rodents, or get picked up when your birds get into contact with other, infested, birds at places such as poultry shows, sales or auctions.
 There are several kinds of mites that will infest your birds.
-Infestations can cause a reduction in egg laying, pale combs and wattles, anaemia and in extreme cases, or with very young birds, death.
+Infestations can cause a reduction in egg laying, pale combs and wattles, anemia and in extreme cases, or with very young birds, death.
 Infestations also cause feather loss, usually on the back, because the chicken will usually over preen and pull out her feathers in an effort to get relief.
 Sometimes the chicken's skin will be irritated and red.

 Northern Fowl mites and Chicken mites (Red Roost mite) are the most common.
 Red mites tend to be nocturnal and will suck blood from the chicken while it sleeps, then hide in cracks and crevices in the coop during the day.
 They are very small, and initially yellow/grey in colour, but will darken as they feed.
 Removing the chicken mite is most effectively directed at the coop than the birds themselves.
 Northern fowl mites are the most aggressive.
 They live on the bird itself and will feed round the clock.
 If you examine the bird you will see very small red/brown insects and discolouration of the feathers due to the eggs and waste of the mite.
 Controlling this mite requires that the treatment be directed at the bird.
 Both of these forms of mites suck blood.
 If left untreated, this results in weakening, loss of appetite, emaciation, lowered egg production, lethargy and eventually death.
 The Scaly Leg Mite is a concern as well.
 This creature will manifest on the scales of the legs and feet.
 What you'll see is the lifting of the scales, and separation from the skin of the leg underneath.
 The legs and feet may become swollen, tender and have a discharge or exudate forming under the scales.